Cruising in New Zealand has its challenges, which we had a taster of.

 When we spent a day in Queenstown, we forgot that we were in New Zealand.
 Equally breathtaking, Queenstown is incredibly vibrant, edgy and colourful.
 In complete contrast with the dormant rest of the South Island.
 Every outdoor activity stretching your imagination is available in Queenstown.
 As Sorin puts it, it feels like Queenstown is the Las Vegas of outdoors.
 From pioneering commercial bungee jumps from Kawrau bridge (the birthplace of commercial bungee jumping in 1988) to despising gravity in an oxygen tube or racing bob slays down the slopes, everything invites a jump out of your comfort zone.

-If Queenstown is the Las Vegas of outdoors, then Rotorua on the North Island is a geothermal paradise.
+If Queenstown on the South Island is the Las Vegas of outdoors, then Rotorua on the North Island is a geothermal paradise.
 Mother Earth is booming with life under your feet in Rotorua and the waters are of heavenly colours as a consequence…

 The Department of Conservation (DoC) is the non-governmental body founded in 1987 that is charged with the conservation of New Zealand’s natural and historical heritage.